-Take on the momentous task of climbing all of Snowdonia’s 15 mountain peaks.
+Take on the momentous task of climbing all of Snowdonia’s 15 mountain peaks over 3000 feet.
 Unearth the breathtaking scenery the landscapes have to offer when at the top of the mountains – with each peak providing its own sense of achievement.
-Each peak has a unique challenge providing long distance walking and high ascents.
+Each peak has a unique challenge providing long-distance walking and high ascents.
 A true walker’s paradise!
 Unquestionably, the top of Snowdonia will provide picturesque moments and memories that will last a lifetime.

 - Climb all Snowdonia's peaks over 3,000ft

 - Challenging mountain walking with great views and a real sense of achievement